 My Favorite Things

-The driver saw me shivering outside and was kind enough to let me in before his run though it was technically against CTA policy.
+The driver saw me shivering outside and was magnanimous enough to let me in before his scheduled takeoff time, though it was technically against CTA policy.

 I nodded then put proceeded to unfold my copy of The Chicago Tribune.

-With that he pulled a hard plastic case from the floor to his lap.
-When he opened the case and started to assemble its components, I saw the glistening of the metallic shaft he had in his hand.
+With that, he pulled a hard plastic case from the floor to his lap.
+When he opened the case and started to assemble its components, I saw the gleam of the metallic shaft he had in his hand.

 I screamed with every fiber of my being, “My God!
 He has…. a FLUTE!!!!”